KaranpreetRaja/ROS2ControlDrive/README.md

 ### ros2_control

+`ros2_control` is a ROS2 package that provides a plugin-based architecture for hardware and controller management.
+It defines interfaces for hardware interfaces and controllers, which are used to implement robot hardware and control algorithms.

 The installtion instructions below are for an installation from a binary build, if you wish to persue a semi-binary build or a source build then please refer to the offcial repo [https://github.com/ros-controls/ros2_control](https://github.com/ros-controls/ros2_control).

 ##### 1. Add the ROS2 apt repository to your system's list of package sources